Thalaivii: Plot

-In a Rajya Sabha session, LK Advani requests the speaker let Jaya speak about South India's situation.
+In a Rajya Sabha session, LK Advani requests the speaker to let Jaya speak about South India's situation.
 Boldly speaking on the disregard of South India and the issue of splitting power generated from the Kalpakkam electricity project, an impressed Gandhi allows her in.
-Jaya creates a controversial alliance with Congress that was heard by MGR through news.
-Seen as a betrayal, Jaya was expelled from the position of secretary by Veerappan while MGR is flown to the United States for treatment, leading to a dire situation.
+Jaya created a controversial alliance with the Congress that was heard by MGR through the news.
+Seen as a betrayal, Jaya is expelled from the position of secretary by Veerappan while MGR is flown to the United States for treatment, leading to a dire situation.
 Veerappan finds out that Indira Gandhi has been shot dead.
 However, Rajiv Gandhi calls up Veerappan to let Jaya campaign for the party during MGR's absence.
 The campaigning saves the party and it continues to stay in force.
-On his return from USA, MGR and Rajiv Gandhi discuss on how Jaya kept the spirit alive.
-Impressed again, MGR plans to meet Jaya on a dinner, prepared at her home in 1987.
-Jaya awaits MGR overnight only to know in the wee hours that he is no more.
-Post MGR's demise, Veerappan wants MGR's wife Janaki to take the responsibility of MGRs position but Janaki accepts her defeat and steps back from politics, saying Jaya has done more for the public.
-Thus, Karunanidhi takes the reigns of power.
+On his return from the USA, MGR and Rajiv Gandhi discuss how Jaya kept the spirit alive.
+Impressed again, MGR plans to meet Jaya for dinner, prepared at her home in 1987.
+Jaya awaits MGR that night only to learn in the wee hours that he is no more.
+During MGR's funeral, Jaya stands behind MGR's coffin and keeps vigil on him, while she is pushed and pinched by supporters of Janaki.
+Jaya is also angrily pushed out of the funeral procession.
+Post MGR's demise, Veerappan wants MGR's wife Janaki to take up MGR's position but Janaki accepts her defeat and steps back from politics, saying Jaya has done more for the public.
+This results in the AIADMK party splitting into two factions, one supporting Janaki and the other supporting Jaya, making it more unstable.
+Thus, Karunanidhi from the rival DMK party becomes the new chief minister.

-Back in 1990, a lorry runs into Jaya's car as part of a plot against her and her assistant Sasikala.
-Despite her situation, she manages to campaign.
-Sasikala passes a note to Jaya during her campaign, only to know of Rajiv Gandhi's assassination.
+Back in 1989, after the infamous assault on Jaya, Veerappan apologises to Jaya for the harm he had done to her from the start and becomes her aide.
+Later, in 1990, a lorry runs into Jaya's car as part of a plot against her and her assistant Sasikala.
+Despite her injuries and the party's situation, she manages to campaign during the day and night.
+In Thanjavur, Sasikala passes a note to Jaya during her campaign, only to know of Rajiv Gandhi's assassination.
 After campaigning, her party wins nearly every seat.
 Finally, she enters the legislature again as the Chief Minister of Tamil Nadu and gets the respect she deserves.
+She then uses her power to bring all the male members of her party under her leadership.